Integrality Gaps for Random Integer Programs via Discrepancy: Discrepancy

 \end{definition} \begin{remark} The constant $\frac{1}{4e^2}$ in the definition is somewhat arbitrary and could be relaxed to any smaller constant.
-It is immediately clear that any distribution which is symmetric around its mean is admissible.
-Moreover, Gr\"unbaum's inequality in Lemma \ref{lem:grunbaum} shows that logconcave measures are admissible. \end{remark} Given an admissible distribution, the main idea will be to choose $S\subseteq [n]$ randomly with $\Pr[i\in S]=p$ for $p \leq \frac{1}{\mathrm{poly}(m)}$, independently for all $i\in [n]$ and to show that with high probability over $A$ and positive probability over $S$, $A\mathbf{1}_S$ is close to a target vector $\lambda$.
+It is immediately clear that any distribution which is symmetric around its mean is also approximately symmetric.
+Moreover, Gr\"unbaum's inequality in Lemma \ref{lem:grunbaum} shows that logconcave measures are approximately symmetric. \end{remark} Suppose that the columns of $A$ are approximately symmetric.
+The main idea will be to choose $S\subseteq [n]$ randomly with $\Pr[i\in S]=p$ for $p \leq \frac{1}{\mathrm{poly}(m)}$, independently for all $i\in [n]$.
+We then show that, with high probability over $A$ and positive probability over $S$, $A\mathbf{1}_S$ is close to a target vector $t$.
 Thus, let us define the random vector $D:=A\mathbf{1}_S$.